Company Data: Boost Your Lead Generation Strategies

 - Blake Burch, Co-founder of Shipyard

-Public resume data allows you to see professional information about a person.
+Employee data allows you to see professional information about a person.
 Data points such as experience, education, skills, and connections help you filter out the right candidates for you and your business.
 Using this information, you can establish a qualified list of potential customers and contacts to enhance your lead generation.
-Combining firmographic data with public resume data allows an even deeper insight into talent movement between companies, uncover certain trends, and indicate the growth of an industry.
+Combining firmographic data with employee data allows an even deeper insight into talent movement between companies, uncover certain trends, and indicate the growth of an industry.

 Jobs data provides you with an insight into a company's growth and expansion.
 For lead generation purposes, it is possible to approach a newly hired employee that could benefit from your product.
 By analyzing the job description, you can find useful information about certain pain points and offer your company's products to alleviate them.
 A combination of all three datasets allows you to make informed and data-driven decisions that are bound to attract more success than good old guesswork.